glyfo/mastra-worker-hello-world/README.md

 - When running with `wrangler dev`, the default host/port is `http://127.0.0.1:8787`.
 - Ensure environment variables are set (Cloudflare or OpenAI credentials) for the provider you want to use.

-const workersProvider = MastraProviders.workersai();
+const cloudflareProvider = MastraProviders.cloudflare();

 const helloAgent = new Agent({
-name: "workers-ai-agent",
+  name: "cloudflare-agent",
   instructions: "You are powered by Cloudflare Workers AI.",
-model: workersProvider.get()("@cf/meta/llama-3.1-8b-instruct")
+  model: cloudflareProvider.get()("@cf/meta/llama-3.1-8b-instruct")
 });

 // Method 2: Explicit configuration
-const workersProviderExplicit = MastraProviders.workersai({
+const workersProviderExplicit = MastraProviders.cloudflare({
 accountId: 'your-account-id',
 gatewayId: 'your-gateway-id',
 apiToken: 'your-api-token'
 });

 const helloAgent2 = new Agent({
-name: "workers-ai-agent-2",
+name: "cloudflare-agent-2",
 instructions: "You are powered by Cloudflare Workers AI.",
 model: workersProviderExplicit.get()("@cf/meta/llama-3.1-8b-instruct")
 });